McLaren MCL35: Engine supplier change and preparation for the MCL35M

 Aside from minor upgrades, 2020-specification cars were meant to be kept largely unchanged for the 2021 season in order to limit the financial strain on teams that would be incurred by developing a new car under the already fragile financial conditions imposed by the COVID-19 pandemic.
 Since McLaren had already signed a contract to use Mercedes engines in 2021, they received special permission – subject to FIA inspection – to modify their chassis to accommodate the new engine.
 This requirement led directly to Formula One's adoption of a token-based system for 2021 vehicle development.
-Despite switching engines, McLaren did not switch gearboxes and continued to design and manufacture their own.
+Despite switching engine suppliers, McLaren did not switch gearboxes and continued to design and manufacture their own.

 Key stated in November 2020 that the planning for the switch had gone smoothly, with the MCL35M to feature "a couple of changes to architecture [made] necessary by the shape of the engine compared to this year's.
 But it's not fundamentally different."
 However, Key also stated that the aerodynamic potential of the car could not be maximized due to the FIA's token system, leading McLaren to implement most chassis upgrades and some aerodynamic changes before the switch in the 2020 season.
 In a post-season statement, Key said that knowing the team would be restricted for development in 2021 "changed our approach when it came to developments this [2020] season."

 2020 season

 Pre-season

 Prior to the beginning of the 2020 season, the team publicly established their aim to defend their status as 'best of the rest' – fourth place in the Constructors' Championship behind the then-leading trio of Mercedes, Ferrari and Red Bull – and close the gap to those respective teams.
 In pre-season testing however, Racing Point, whose car strongly resembled the 2019 Mercedes car, was very quick compared to the other midfield teams and caused McLaren to be less than optimistic about their chances to secure fourth place.
 Despite this, Sainz said that he was "shocked in a good way" by the MCL35's performance compared to its predecessor, and the team said they were happy with the car's pace.
 Key would later say that "we didn't really show our pace in winter testing."

 After McLaren's withdrawal from the Australian Grand Prix and the race's subsequent cancellation, the season was heavily disrupted by the COVID-19 pandemic and the calendar was reorganized which delayed the car's début for several months.
-Prior the opening round, Renault stated that they would not provide any upgrades to the E-Tech 20 engine.
+Prior to the opening round, Renault stated that they would not provide any upgrades to the E-Tech 20 engine.
 Therefore, the MCL35 used the same specification engine for the entire 2020 season.